usmanhameed2017/Node-JS/Important.md

 - Streams improve performance and memory usage, especially for large files or real-time data.

 - You can connect streams together using `.pipe()`, like reading from a file and writing to another file in one step.

+- Clusters of `Node.js` processes can be used to run multiple instances of Node.js that can distribute workloads among their application threads.

+- `Node.js` clusters allow you to take advantage of multi-core processors by running multiple instances of your Node.js application in parallel.

+- Node.js runs on a `single-threaded` event loop, so clustering helps utilize multiple CPU cores for better performance.

+- The cluster module balances incoming requests across worker processes and work as a load balancer.

+- Cluster in Node.js basically balances the work load so that we can handle more traffic.